CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 #### Overview

 This project implements Scan and Stream Compaction and tests performance of various implementations with different array size and block size( all implementations support Non-Power-Of-Two input).
-The detailed list is shown below:
+The detailed list is shown below.

 *Scan
     *cpu